A New Boundary Condition on Reionization: Robustness Test

---- First, in the left panel we compare our results, obtained with the \texttt{oLIMpus} and \texttt{Zeus21} codes, to simulations by \texttt{21cmFASTv4}~\cite{Davies:2025wsa}, a new version of \texttt{21cmFAST}~\cite{Mesinger:2010ne}.
-In this case, we produce 21-cm and SFRD maps using the astrophysical model of Ref.~\cite{Qin:2020xyh}, setting $L_{X,\,{\rm SFR}}=41$ as in our fiducial case.
-We test cases with and without mini halos that host PopIII stars.
-For our \texttt{21cmFASTv4} parameters, reionization is slower: without PopIII stars it starts earlier than the fiducial, but ends at the same $z$, while including PopIII shifts the process to even higher $z$.
-In both cases, the Pearson coefficient shows saturation followed by a sharp drop, reaching $P(z)\sim 0$ at $\bar{x}_{\rm HII}\sim 10\%$.
-This confirms that our $\bar{x}_{\rm HII}$ range conservatively defines the EoR onset and that the estimator is sensitive to very small ionized fractions.
+On top of what is shown in Fig.~\ref{fig:scatter_plot}, we run further tests varying other astrophysical parameters, e.g.,~the $\alpha_*$ and $\beta_*$ parameters governing the halo-mass dependence of the SFR power law.
+Expanding the parameter set increases the scatter, but does not alter our conclusion: the large majority of the Pearson-drop points lie within $\bar{x}_{\rm HII}\leq 10\%$ and track $\bar{x}_{\rm HII}$ fractions smaller than the respective $P(z)=0$ and max$(\bar{T}_{21})$ estimators.
+Further investigation of this aspect will be presented in future work, where we will perform a comprehensive analysis of the impact of the various parameters involved~\cite{Libanore:2026}.

---- The left panel also examines the effect of smoothing the maps on different scales $R$.
-For large $R$, the plateau extends: the contrast between overdense and underdense regions is reduced, and once X-rays heat the IGM, $P(z)$ turns positive more rapidly.
-Smoothing on large scales also makes the earliest stages of reionization harder to capture, extending the plateau beyond the $\bar{x}_{\rm HII}=10\%$ point: this reflects the fact that larger scales trace larger bubbles, forming later in the EoR.
+Furthermore, we verified this by both computing the two-point function and $P(z)$ on maps smoothed on larger scales than those shown in the plot (3\,Mpc): different smoothing scales probe bubbles of different characteristic sizes, suggesting that the real-space correlation function encodes information on the evolution of the bubble mass function.
+This goes beyond what is captured by the Pearson coefficient alone, and we will explore these additional aspects in upcoming work~\cite{Thelie:2026nii}.

---- By contrast, smoothing on small scales ($R=1.5\,{\rm Mpc}$) reduces the correlation amplitude due to shot noise, which decorrelates the fields.
-In this case, both zero-crossing points in $P(z)$ are shifted to later times.
-The first crossing at $z\sim 15$, reflects the number of voxels with $T_{21}<\bar{T}_{21}$ and $I_\nu>\bar{I}_\nu$: since $I_\nu$ grows faster with $z$ than $T_{21}$, higher resolution increases the chance of finding anticorrelated voxels, sustaining $P(z)<0$ longer.
-Likewise, at the second crossing, small $R$ reduces the likelihood of including a voxel that already contains bubbles.
-Smoothing over different scales gives us hints on the full shape of the real space cross correlation two-point function.
-We verified that changing the simulation box size does not alter our conclusions.
+Finally, we tested that running a similar analysis on simulations by \texttt{21cmFASTv4}~\cite{Davies:2025wsa}, a new version of \texttt{21cmFAST}~\cite{Mesinger:2010ne}, leads to comparable conclusions: in both cases with and without mini halos that host PopIII stars, the Pearson coefficient shows saturation followed by a sharp drop at $\bar{x}_{\rm HII}\lesssim 10\%$.
+This confirms that our $\bar{x}_{\rm HII}$ bound conservatively defines the EoR onset and that the estimator is sensitive to very small ionized fractions.